Hello everyone!

 - Size: Choose a size that meets your needs.
 For testing, a

-Standard_B1s(1 vCPU, 1 GB RAM) is sufficient for small projects.
+Standard_B1s(1 vCPU, 1 GB RAM) is enough for small projects.

-- Under "Administrator account", here's the trick for those who don't want complications with SSH Keys:
+- Under "Administrator account", here is the trick for those who don't want complications with SSH Keys:

 - Authentication type: Select "Password".